XNN19/VMISC/README.md

 VMISC predicts virtual multiplex immunofluorescence marker profiles from H&E whole-slide images and uses the resulting virtual spatial-proteomics features for colorectal-cancer prognosis modeling.

-This folder is a compact public release in the same spirit as small model repositories such as MUSK: one README, one dependency file, portable configs, a demo notebook, and the smallest runnable code surface.

-## News

-- Consolidated WSI preprocessing into `preprocess/create_patches.py`.
-- Kept the public workflows to marker training, marker inference, visualization, prognosis data prep, train, and test.
-- Removed internal notes, duplicate model variants, and generated/private-data placeholders.

 ## Install